Dean O'Banion: Early life

 O'Banion was born to Irish Catholic parents in the small town of Maroa in Central Illinois.
-The O'Banion family moved to Aurora, Illinois, when Dean was a small child.
 In 1901, after his mother's death, he moved to Chicago with his father and older brother (a sister, Ruth, remained in Maroa).
 The family settled in Kilgubbin, otherwise known as, "Little Hell," a heavily Irish area on the North Side of Chicago that was notorious citywide for its crime.

 As a youngster, "Deanie," as he became known, sang in the church choir at Chicago's Holy Name Cathedral.
 However, neither music nor religion held O'Banion's interest; instead the street life of Kilgubbin caught his eye.
 An early nickname for O'Banion was "Gimpy" due to his short left leg, but few people had enough nerve to call him that.
-The shorter leg was said to be the result of a childhood streetcar accident.
+The shorter leg was the result of a childhood streetcar accident in 1904.

 O'Banion and his friends (Earl "Hymie" Weiss, Vincent "The Schemer" Drucci, and George "Bugs" Moran) joined the Market Street Gang, which specialized in theft and robbery for Chicago's black market.
 The boys later became "sluggers," thugs hired by a newspaper to beat newsstand owners who did not sell the paper.
 The Market Street Gang started out working for the Chicago Tribune.
 However, they later switched to the rival Chicago Examiner due to a more attractive offer from newspaper boss Moses Annenberg.
 Through Annenberg, the gang met safecracker Charles "The Ox" Reiser, who taught them his trade.
 In 1909, O'Banion was arrested first for safecracking and then for assault.
 These were the only times O'Banion ever spent in a correctional institution.

 O'Banion worked as a waiter at McGovern's Liberty Inn, where each evening he would delight patrons with his beautiful Irish tenor voice as his pals were picking pockets in the coatroom.
 O'Banion also drugged his patrons' drinks, known then as "slipping them a Mickey Finn."
 When the drunk patrons left the club, O'Banion and his pals would rob them.

 The gang also met the political bosses of the 42nd and 43rd wards through Annenberg; their job was to use violence to help steer the outcome of elections.